 The ANU Medical School encourages applications from people of Aboriginal and/or Torres Strait Islander descent.
 The Medical School has recognised places each year available to applicants of this background.

-Applicants from Aboriginal and/or Torres Strait Islander descent may apply directly to the ANU by completing the Online Application Form
+Applicants from Aboriginal and/or Torres Strait Islander descent may apply directly to the ANU by visiting the ANU website here.

 Applicants are also required to send the below documentation to firstname.lastname@example.org .

 If you are from a rural background please indicate this in your online application and provide supporting documentation.
 Please click here (PDF, 49.66KB) for more information on rural background criteria.

 This is a comprehensive and varied four year course for graduate students looking to enter the rewarding field of medicine.
 It aims to produce graduates who are committed to compassionate, ethical health care and the expansion of medical knowledge.

 The curriculum is built on important frameworks that explore the social foundations of medicine, develop understanding of the indigenous health context in Australia, and provide insights and experience in health care in rural and/or remote Australian settings.
 During the first two years of the course, the curriculum is built around problem based learning (PBL) tutorials as well as lectures.
 Students undertake a research project during Years 1 and 2.
 From the end of the second year, students spend almost all of their contact hours in the health sector.
 During third year, students again venture into the rural clinical realm, this time for six weeks.
 At the beginning of fourth year, students undertake an elective term of four or more weeks at a worldwide location of their choice.

 Graduate entry courses are bachelor degree or Masters level courses that you can’t enter straight from school.
 You can only study them if you already have a degree.
 For medicine in Australia, and depending on the university, this degree can be either be in any field or must be a specific bachelors degree.